rscarson/rustyscript/readme.md

 assert_eq!(value, 2);
 ```

+Scripts can also be loaded from the filesystem with `Script::load` or `Script::load_dir` if you want to collect all modules in a given directory.

 If all you need is the result of a single javascript expression, you can use:
 ```rust
 let result: i64 = js_playground::evaluate("5 + 5").expect("The expression was invalid!");
 ```

-Scripts can also be loaded from the filesystem with `Script::load` or `Script::load_dir` if you want to collect all modules in a given directory.
+There are a few other utilities included, such as `js_playground::validate` and `js_playground::resolve_path`

 A more detailed version of the crate's usage can be seen below, which breaks down the steps instead of using the one-liner `Runtime::execute_module`:
 ```rust